MENACE16/ASML-Option-Analysis/README.md

 # ASML-Option-Analysis
-“Python script for ASML option pricing and Greeks visualization using the Black–Scholes model
+Python script for ASML option pricing and Greeks visualization using the Black–Scholes model